gargsaar/singlepage_website_ni/_posts/2019-02-01-my-wife-is-a-leader.markdown

 title:  "My wife is a leader"
 date:   2019-02-01
 ---
-One day while researching on different styles of leaderships, I learned about paternalistic style of leadership.
+One day while reading about different styles of leaderships, I got to know there is something called 'Paternalistic' style of leadership.

 In our lives we often come across people who do a lot for us, but we don't realise.
 Talking about myself, my wife is one such person in my life.
 She is somebody who is the go-to person in our family for getting things done, moral and emotional support, and all kinds of advices.
-She is a true example of a Paternalistic Leader.
+She is a true example of a Parent Leader following the Paternalistic Leadership style.

-Being a Parent Leader following the Paternalistic Leadership style, she leads as if she is the parent in the family.
+She leads as if she is the parent in the family.
 She exhibits controlling and caring attitude at the same time.
 Her aim is to offer guidance and protection to her loved ones, and in exchange, all she wants is loyalty and respect.
 Her style is not simply authoritarian, but authority with a long-term vested interest in all the members at play.

 This style of leadership is pretty common where the culture is very hierarchical and group oriented, in regions such as Asia, the Middle East, and Latin America, or you can say about 67% of the world’s population.